dabeaz/curio/docs/reference.rst

    be used to add a task to a running kernel and may not be used inside a coroutine.

-.. method:: Kernel.run([pdb=False [, log_errors=True]])

-   Runs the kernel until all non-daemonic tasks have finished execution.
-   If *pdb* is ``True``, then the kernel enters the Python debugger if any task crashes with an uncaught exception.
-If *log_errors* is ``True``, then uncaught exceptions in tasks are logged.

-.. method:: Kernel.shutdown()

-   Performs a clean shutdown of the kernel by issuing a cancellation request to all remaining tasks (including daemonic tasks).
-This function will not return until all tasks have terminated.
-This method may only be invoked on a kernel that is not actively running.
-It may not be used inside coroutines or from separate threads.
-Normally, it is not necessary to call this method since the kernel runs until all tasks have terminated anyways.

 .. method:: Kernel.stop()

    Force the kernel to stop execution.
 Since the kernel normally runs in the main